AIoTES/DevTools-DataLakeTools-MetadataStorageExplorer/README.md

 ## Integration with other Components

-The Datamodel Workbench is dependent on three components i.e. Metadata Storage Server, Independent Data Storage and Query Execution Component.
+This component is dependent on three components i.e. Metadata Storage Server, Independent Data Storage and Query Execution Component.
 It will communicate with these components if all are deployed at the following URLs:

 [Metadata Strorage Server:](https://git.activageproject.eu/Deployment/DT-AIOTES_docker/src/master/Metadata%20Storage%20server)